 The ghost of Tomo-Chi-Chi allegedly still resides in Wright Square.
 If you visit his monument on the southeast corner of the square, and run around it three times while saying “Tomo-Chi-Chi," his ghost might actually appear.

 In December of the year 1733, Alice Riley, her husband Richard White, and 38 other Irish servants barely survived the voyage to America, weeks on the turbulent sea had left them famished and nearly dead from starvation.
 All of them were famished, and nearly dead from starvation.
 Upon their arrival in Georgia, Alice and Richard were made to work for William Wise, who owned a cattle farm on Hutchinson Island, across the river from Savannah.
 By all accounts, Mr. Wise was a deviously tyrannical man and impossibly difficult to work for.
-Everyday this Trump-esque blockhead would order a couple of his "servants" to actually bathe and groom him.
+Everyday, Wise would order a couple of his "servants" to actually bathe and groom him.

 On March 1, 1734, William Wise was found dead in his house.
 His body was discovered on his bed, his head resting in a large bucket of water with a neckerchief tied securely around his neck.
 It was evident to all that he had been drowned, thus making him the first murder "victim" in Savannah.
 It was also discovered that Alice Riley and Richard White were missing from the farm, and suspicion quickly arose among the locals.